 As of September 2020, our EMS Chief is Chris Runyon, NRP.

 Our ongoing mission at GSCEMS is to endeavor to become the preeminent Pre-hospital Health Care Provider in Central Kentucky by pledging to be an advocate for our customers and our community.
-We are Committed to Serve through our devotion to education by creating a culture of accountability in an atmosphere of integrity.
+We are committed to serve through our devotion to education by creating a culture of accountability in an atmosphere of integrity.